operasoftware/ssh-key-authority/README.md

 6. Set `scripts/ldap_update.php` to run on a regular cron job.

 7. Generate an SSH key pair to synchronize with.
 SSH Key Authority will expect to find the files as `config/keys-sync` and `config/keys-sync.pub` for the private and public keys respectively.
+The key must be in `pem` format.
+The following command:

+        ssh-keygen -t rsa -b 4096 -m PEM -C 'comment' -f config/keys-sync

 8. Install the SSH key synchronization daemon.
 For systemd: